List of A Series of Unfortunate Events characters: Mr. Lesko

 Mr. Lesko is a citizen of the Village of Fowl Devotees from The Vile Village.
 His name is seemingly an allusion to American author, Matthew Lesko.

 The Baudelaires first meet him at a meeting in Town Hall where he is shown wearing plaid pants.
 He and several other citizens do not want the Baudelaires to live with him and describes them as "noisy" children.
 Mr. Lesko is very mean to them and makes them and Hector clean the windows of his house.
 He is the one who suggests the Baudelaires be burned at the stake because he thinks they killed Count Olaf (who was actually Jacques Snicket).
 In addition, Mr. Lesko was also shown to have knowledge on motorcycle safety.
 Mr. Lesko was with the villagers when Esmé Squalor in the alias of Officer Luciana accidentally injured a crow with her harpoon gun and was among the villagers that retaliated at this rule violation.
 After Count Olaf and Esmé got away, Mr. Lesko and the rest of the villagers took the injured crow to the V.F.D. veterinarian.

 He returns in The Penultimate Peril where he was seen with Mrs. Morrow.
 He is woken up when Dewey Denouement is killed.
 When Mrs. Morrow claims that "Count Olaf" was killed by the Baudelaire children in her village, Mr. Lesko claims that he thought the man that was killed was named "Count Omar."
 At the Baudelaires and Count Olaf's blindfolded trial, he hands in rule books for evidence.
 When Count Olaf starts the fire at the Hotel Denouement, Mr. Lesko was last seen on one of the floors arguing with Mrs. Morrow.

 In the TV series, Mr. Lesko is portrayed by Kevin Chamberlin and is first referred to as "The Man in Plaid Pants" by the Council of Elders.
-While helping Jacquelyn buy the Baudelaires and the Quagmire's time to get away, Larry asked Mr. Morrow how his retirement was.
+While helping Jacquelyn buy the Baudelaires and the Quagmire's time to get away, Larry asked Mr. Lesko how his retirement was.
 He did not get an answer out of him.
 His part in "The Penultimate Peril" is omitted.